 Inside the museum, you’ll discover archaeological finds including a Bronze Age hoard and Saxon grave goods, see a rare medieval ivory figurine of the Virgin and Child and learn about the shocking true story of the 1846 Andover Workhouse scandal.
 The museum runs an exciting programme of temporary exhibitions, including art, craft, photography, history and more.

 Located in the same building, the Museum of the Iron Age tells the story of Danebury Hill Fort, which lies to the south west of Andover and is one of the best studied sites of the British Iron Age.
 Here, you can find out what life was like for our pre-historic ancestors who farmed, fought, worshipped and died in Wessex over two thousand years ago.

 Andover Museum shop sells small gifts and books, and hot drinks and ice creams are also available to purchase.

-* Closed Public Holidays and for the Christmas - New Year period.Dates and times marked with a '*' are provisional and may be subject to change
+* Andover Museum is also open selected days during Hampshire school holidays from 10am - 4pm.
+Please visit the website for details.Dates and times marked with a '*' are provisional and may be subject to change

 Map & Directions

 Click to Activate